dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 ## Write tests for props

 For test files, I like to separate them in a folder so that it's less cluttered when viewing the main files.
 Create a new folder named `__tests__` under the `src/components`.
-This is where we will put the test files for the components under `src/components` folder.
+This is where we will put the test files for the components under the `src/components` folder.

-Since we are writing tests for `OtpInput` component, create a file under `src/components/__tests__` and name it `OtpInput.test.tsx`.
+Since we are writing tests for the `OtpInput` component, create a file under `src/components/__tests__` and name it `OtpInput.test.tsx`.
 This is a common naming convention for test files, make sure it matches the name of the component you are testing.

 Then let's add in the structure of the test: